UserNotFoundXEption/CupaGoovno/README.md

 CupaGoovno is a Cuphead mod providing some major changes to the game, increasing its difficulty level in a more creative way than just increasing bosses health and speed in a slightly different way.
 Currently it's still in development and only demo version is available.
-Version v1.0 with base game content (no DLC island) will be ready no sooner than in September.
+Version v1.0 with base game content (no DLC island) should be ready by the end of 2024.

 ## Demo
 - Demo changes 2 bosses: The Root Pack (Vegetables) and Goopy Le Grande (Blue Slime).